piodag/piodag/README.md

 I have resurrected some old methods for Deming's robust regression (M- and MM- or Huber and Tukey if you prefer).
 I proposed a single test based on the Mahalanobis distance (MD) to replace the typical slope and intercept confidence interval tests performed separately and without FWER.
 Finally, I developed a Bayesian method for Deming regression that can be run in robust mode and also has models suitable for heteroschedastic data.
 I maintain two packages on **CRAN** whose sources can be found below:

 - [*mcrPioda*](https://cran.r-project.org/package=mcrPioda): this is a fork of the [*mcr*](https://cran.r-project.org/package=mcr) package with additional M- and MM-Deming regressions and the function for the MD test.
 - [*rstanbdp*](https://cran.r-project.org/package=rstanbdp): is the package for dealing with Deming regressions in Bayesian mode.
-Robust methods and methods for heteroschedastic data are available.
+Robust methods and methods for heteroscedastic data are available.

 [Here is an interesting read from 2021 on method comparison and Passing Bablok bias](https://arxiv.org/pdf/2105.04628)